I love searching for bargains at yard sales, and thrift stores, but as fast as I donate items, I buy new ones.

 - Harvest your broken machines for usable parts, then build a new one bit by bit.

 - Buy some cheap RAM, format and upgrade your old PC.

 - Sell the usable parts online as spares on eBay or a similar website.

 - Use it a learning kit.
 Take your computer apart to understand how it is constructed.

 The hard drive is a record of all the data on your computer.
-Over a lifetime of use, you have input a large amount of confidential information; credit card numbers, bank accounts, and website log-ins and passwords.
-You must destroy this record before you sell or give away your machine.
-Otherwise criminals could make use of your personal details.
+Over a lifetime of use, you will have input a lots of confidential information; credit card numbers, bank accounts, and website log-ins and passwords.
+This date must be destroyed before you sell or give away the PC in order to prevent criminals making use of it.

-- Wear eye protection and repeatedly strike the hard drive on various sides until it starts to open.
-When open, coax out the round silver platter from inside.
+- Wear eye protection and strike the hard drive on various sides until it starts to open.
+When open, remove the round silver platter from inside.

-When done, box up all components and turn them in at your local electronics recycling center.”
+- When done, box up all components and dispose of them at your local recycling center.

 If you live in the US, check out the website of the Environmental Protection Agency for your nearest electronic recycling facility.
 Please don’t just put your unwanted PCs and laptops into general household waste for disposal to landfill.
 In the UK, recycling is carried out by local councils.
 Not all civic amenity (waste disposal) sites accept electronic waste, so check with your local authority to find the nearest appropriate facility.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.